Do hamsters smell? Yes, but here are 3 vet-approved ways to get rid of bad odors

 1. Regularly clean out their cage

-The main cause of a potentially problematic pong when keeping hamsters comes from their cages and bedding which is caused by a build-up of urine.
+If your hamster's cage and bedding have a build-up of urine, this can lead to a problematic pong.
 Hamsters will choose to urinate as far from their sleeping area as possible, both because they have sensitive noses, and to stop predators finding their hideout.

 Regular cage cleaning will reduce this odor, so provided you are willing to put the effort in, you can keep the smells emanating from your furry pal's cage to a minimum.